A banner image consists of various icons, including illustration of a church, computer, light bulb, camera, music notes, calculator and globe.

 Special Education

-Special Education programming is provided to students with identified special education needs.
+Special Education programming is provided to students with documented special education needs.

 Students with an IEP are offered learning opportunities through differentiated instruction.
 The Special Education teacher, the subject matter teachers (as applicable), and the student (where appropriate) will collaborate on the development of the IEP.

-Teachers assist students with accessing the curriculum expectations in accordance with the learning goals outlined in the IEP.
-Support is provided based on the student's needs and placement.
-Information about the students’ learning profile is shared during the exchange of information/in-take process in preparation for the transition to high school.
+Teachers assist students with accessing the curriculum and/or alternative expectations in accordance with the learning goals outlined in the IEP.
+Information about a student’s learning profile is shared during a meeting in preparation for the transition to high school.

 Placement of Special Education Class with Partial Integration or Special Education Class Full Time:

-Students who require more Intensive support and programming are enrolled in Alternative curriculum (K courses that are not credit bearing).
+Students who require more intensive support and programming are scheduled in alternative programming.
 Students are placed in an Intensive Support Program (ISP) with a focus on life-skills development, working toward independence and post-21 transition planning.
 All alternative programming expectations are outlined in the student's IEP.
-Students with a placement of Partial Integration will have the opportunity to enroll participate in at least one course per semester/term.
+Students with a placement of Partial Integration will have the opportunity for integration as part of their programming.

 Visit the Special Services department website for more information on Special Education: